-Resulting in survivors believing the lie that there isn't anything to report (because they believe it was normal).
+Children often believe that Abusers can therefore Resulting in survivors what's happening to them is manipulate children into believing the lie that there normal. believing that this happens isn't anything to report to everybody. (because they believe it was normal).